BadReX/NLGenX/README.md

+# Generating Text from Knowledge Graphs with Sequence to Sequence Learning

+This module is under development.
+So far, it has been developed and tested with python 3.6.

+For now, the code can e used to parse RDF data from XML file, apply some preprocessing, and generate datasets for be used for sequence to sequence models.

-To use the modules for generating datasets (either training or dev):
+To use the module for generating datasets (either training or dev):

 1. For flat sequence in the source side
 ``` python generate_dataset.py \